NHL Hall of Fame

 A two-time Olympic gold medalist and eight-time World Champion, Makarov was inducted into the Hockey Hall of Fame in 2016 for his contributions to the sport worldwide.

-Makarov's Awards and Records
+Makarov's Awards and Honors

 • Calder Memorial Trophy (Rookie of the Year): 1990